Investing term

 P/E using next-12-month earnings forecasts in the denominator instead of trailing earnings.

 Forward P/E values a stock against analysts' forecast earnings for the next twelve months, rather than the past year's actual figures.
-It tries to price the company on where it's heading, which is useful for fast-growing firms — but it's only as good as the forecast.
-Optimistic estimates can make an expensive stock look reasonable until reality disappoints.
+It divides the current price by expected future earnings per share, trying to price the company on where it's heading instead of where it's been.

 For example